On the emergence of heat waves in the transient thermal grating geometry: Results and discussions

 \subsubsection{Graphene}

-The transient heat conduction in single-layer suspended graphene~\cite{lee_hydrodynamic_2015,RevModPhys.90.041002} is studied.
-The phonon dispersion and polarization of graphene are calculated using Vienna Ab initio Simulation Package (VASP) combined with phonopy, where the natural abundance of graphene is $1.1\%$ $^{13}$C. Detailed introductions can refer to our previous study~\cite{chuang2021graded}.
-The phonon dispersion, group velocity, specific heat of single-layer suspended graphene are shown in~\cref{garpheneparameters}.
-The thermal conductivity of graphene with infinite size predicted by Callaway’s model~\cite{wangmr17callaway,PhysRev_callaway} is $2674$ W/(m·K) at $300$ K.
+The transient heat conduction in single-layer suspended graphene (the natural abundance is $1.1\%$~$^{13}$C) is studied based on the frequency-dependent BTE~\eqref{eq:dimensionlessBTE}, where the phonon dispersion and polarization are calculated by the Vienna \textit{Ab initio} Simulation Package (VASP) combined with phonopy, see~\cref{garpheneparameters}.
+The thermal conductivity of graphene with infinite size predicted by Callaway’s model~\cite{wangmr17callaway,PhysRev_callaway} is $2674$ W/(m·K) at $300$ K. Details of these calculations can be found in Ref.~\cite{chuang2021graded}.

-The heat conduction in the ballistic limit is studied firstly.
-In the ballistic limit, there is rare interior phonon scattering so that the analytical solutions can be obtained similar to Eq.~\eqref{eq:TTG1Dballistic},

-It can be observed that the numerical results in the ballistic regime are in consistent with the analytical solutions, as shown in~\cref{TTGgarpheneBallistic}.
+Similar to the procedure used to find the analytical solution~\eqref{eq:TTG2Dballistic} of the frequency-independent BTE, an analytical solution in the ballistic regime can be found: